PortalNetwork/hackathon/README.md

 2. Bluzelle - decentralized database
 3. Noia Network - decentralized content delivery network (CDN)

-Additionally, 3 different smart contract platform will be used:
+Additionally, 3 different smart contract platforms will be used:
 1. Ethereum
 2. Ethereum Classic
 3. Wanchain

-Participants will have a challenge, which is to be solved by utilizing the relevant technology.
+Participants will have a challenge to solve by applying the relevant blockchain technology.
 At the end of the event, each team will have to prepare a pitch on stage to demonstrate their idea or product, which will be scored by the judges (please see Judging section below for more information).

 Participants can work as an individual (team of 1 person) or in a group (team of 2 - 5 people).
 Pitching time is to be decided on the day depending on the number of participants.

 ## Technology

-Portal Network include several technology into our ecosystem.
+Portal Network includes several technologies into our ecosystem.

 Technology               | Project
 -------------------------|:-------------------------------------